 Slim Man studied trumpet for the next 9 years, and also taught himself how to play piano and guitar.
 After studying classical piano, composition, and harmony at Peabody Institute of Music in Baltimore, MD, Slim Man got signed as a songwriter to Motown Records.
 He’s had songs recorded by the Temptations, Angela Bofill, Carl Anderson, and other artists.

-Slim Man also recorded a CD for Motown, which gave birth to his signature style–a unique blend of jazz, soul, and pop.
-Unfortunately, the CD was never released after a hostile regime change at Motown.
+Slim Man also recorded a CD for Motown, which gave birth to his signature style–-a unique blend of jazz, soul, and pop.

 Slim Man went on to form the band BootCamp, who had two of the first 100 videos ever played on MTV.
 Those videos catapulted BootCamp into a successful concert career, performing with The Tubes, The B-52s, Squeeze, Split Enz, Johnny Winter, and tons of others.

 After BootCamp broke up, Slim Man organized and hosted a nationwide talent contest sponsored by Marlboro.
 It was during this contest that he got the nickname Slim Man.
 Slim’s big discovery during the talent contest was in Tulsa, Oklahoma, at a honkytonk called Tulsa City Limits.

 The guy who won the contest that night was named Ronnie Dunn, who went on to win the national finals in Nashville, and later hooked up with Kix Brooks to form the multiple Grammy award-winning country music duo, Brooks and Dunn.